Subjects:

 War II.
 Therefore, something larger, something more collective, was now necessary in

 Francisco, a charter for the United Nations was produced.
-Even though it has no enforcing power, it does have authority to give legal
+Even though the purposes

 were vaguely proposed initially, they became clearly stated in four points: (1) to